amitgoswami1027/UdacityNanodegree-aws-cloud-architect/Project_design-for-availability-resilience-reliability/README.md

 ![Create VPC](screenshots/Secondary_VPC.png "Secondary VPC")

 ### Highly durable RDS Database
-1. Create a new RDS Subnet group in the active and standby region. https://knowledge.udacity.com/questions/223913
+1. Create a new RDS Subnet group in the active(us-east-1) and standby(us-west-1) region. -Done
+   ### DB subnet group creation
+   * [us-east-1] : RDS Screen, create the Primary DB subnet group.
+Choose the private subnets while creating the DB Subnet group.
+   * [us-west-1] : RDS Screen, create the Secondary DB subnet group.
+Choose the private subnets while creating the DB Subnet group.
-2. Create a new MySQL, multi-AZ database in the active region.
+2. Create a new MySQL, multi-AZ database in the active(us-east-1) region.
 The database must:
      - Be a “burstable” instance class.
      - Have only the “UDARR-Database” security group.
      - Have an initial database called “udacity.”
-3. Create a read replica database in the standby region.
+3. Create a read replica database in the standby(us-west-1) region.
 This database has the same requirements as the database in the active region.

 **SAVE** screenshots of the configuration of the databases in the active and secondary region after they are created.
 **SAVE** screenshots of the configuration of the database subnet groups as well as route tables associated with those subnets.
 Name the screenshots: primaryDB_config.png, secondaryDB_config.png, primaryDB_subnetgroup.png, secondaryDB_subnetgroup.png, primaryVPC_subnets.png, secondaryVPC_subnets.png, primary_subnet_routing.png, secondary_subnet_routing.png

 ### Estimate availability of this configuration
 Write a paragraph or two describing the achievable Recovery Time Objective (RTO) and Recovery Point Objective (RPO) for this Multi-AZ, multi-region database in terms of: